Battleground (2016): Background

-The event was held at the Verizon Center in Washington, D.C.
+The fourth annual Battleground was held at the Verizon Center in Washington, D.C.

 Battleground was an annual July professional wrestling event established by WWE in 2013, although the original event was held in October.
-Announced on March 27, 2016, the 2016 event was the fourth Battleground and took place on July 24 at the Verizon Center in Washington, D.C.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+Announced on March 27, 2016, the fourth event was scheduled to take place on July 24, 2016, at the Verizon Center in Washington, D.C.
 Tickets went on sale on April 9 through Ticketmaster.

-This was the first WWE PPV to be held after WWE reintroduced the brand extension earlier in July, where the promotion again split its main roster into two separate brands, Raw and SmackDown, where wrestlers were exclusively assigned to perform.
-However, excluding the "Big Four" PPVs (Royal Rumble, WrestleMania, SummerSlam, and Survivor Series), the 2016 Battleground was the final monthly PPV to feature the full main roster, as after SummerSlam the following month, monthly PPVs became brand-exclusive.
+This was WWE's first PPV and livestreaming event to be held after the reintroduction the brand extension earlier in July, where the promotion again split its main roster into two separate brands, Raw and SmackDown, where wrestlers were exclusively assigned to perform.
+However, excluding the "Big Four" (Royal Rumble, WrestleMania, SummerSlam, and Survivor Series), the 2016 Battleground was the final monthly PPV and livestreaming event to feature the full main roster, as after SummerSlam the following month, these monthly events became brand-exclusive.